italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     - The value of this claim MUST be the **client_id** of the Wallet Instance.
     - [`OpenID4VCI`_], [:rfc:`7519`, Section 4.1.1].
   * - **aud**
-    - The value of this claim MUST be the identifier URL of the PID/(Q)EAA Issuer.
+    - It MUST be set to the identifier of the PID/(Q)EAA Provider.
     - [`OpenID4VCI`_].
   * - **iat**
     - UNIX Timestamp with the time of JWT issuance, coded as NumericDate as indicated in :rfc:`7519`.